margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for colors
 * Grateful for the life that keeps going
 * Grateful for the artists
+* Grateful for the people I met in Norfolk
+* Grateful for friends from Norfolk
+* Grateful for people teaching
+* Grateful for the people working in consulting
+* Grateful for churches worldwide today
+* Grateful for summer sounds
+* Grateful to learn more about the Arab world
+* Grateful for people form India doing their work
+* Grateful for integrity in the workplace
+* Grateful for the people in the olympics and what their proving and demonstrating
+* Grateful for people in Norfolk
+* Grateful for people comfortable with spiritual work
+* Grateufl for the artwork in the medical world
+* Grateful for all the good going on here
+* Grateful for the good in West Virginia
+* Grateful for people where I am
+* Grateful for nurturing people
+* Grateful for harmony on grounds at UVA
+* Grateful for pure sounds coming out of UVA and the departments
+* Grateful for the hotel with the Bible in it
+* Grateful for people who look to the Bible
+* Grateful for all the other people surrounding the beaches and water
+* Grateufl for all the musicians coming out of Memphis
+* Grateufl for people who looked up to the stars with me
+* Grateful for the stars
 * Grateful for mandolin players
 * Grateful for musicians
 * Grateful for people in Switzerland and other countries